ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-04-tagalog-pipeline.md

 and the pretraining corpus to ensure that they won't affect the results:

+{% include table-caption.html caption="Performance comparison between different pretraining objectives (characters vs. vectors).
+Evaluated on the development set." %}

 | Pretraining objective  | Precision                | Recall                    | F1-score                   |
 |------------------------|--------------------------|---------------------------|----------------------------|
 | `PretrainCharacters`   | 0.89±0.01          |  **0.89±0.01** |  0.89±0.00           |
 | `PretrainVectors`      | **0.90±0.01** |  **0.89±0.00** |  **0.90±0.00**  |

-**Table 7:**  Performance comparison between different pretraining objectives (characters vs. vectors).
-Evaluated on the development set.
-{:style="text-align: center;"}

 The results suggest that there is no significant difference between the two.
 `PretrainVectors` has a slight edge on precision, but it's not apparent.